 The ground floor living accommodation has two adjoining living room areas in an open plan layout.

-Lounge 1- 6.09m x 4.86m has a feature fireplace with magnificent wood burner.
+Lounge 1- 6.09m x 4.86m has a feature fireplace with a magnificent wood burner.

 Lounge 2 – 11.80m x 3.48m with original wooden shutter doors and metal gates, opening out onto the rear garden.